 If you are an importer with goods currently subject to Section 301 List 3 and 4A tariffs (valued at over $300 billion) you should contact your legal counsel and consider taking immediate action to file a claim within the next couple of days to preserve your right for refunds.

 On September 2, 2020, the United States Trade Representative (USTR) office announced the extension of certain product exclusions to Section 301 List 4A products currently subject to a 7.5% tariff in Federal Register Notice 85 No. 171 FR 54616.

-Imports at the nation’s major retail container ports are expected to continue to grow this summer as retailers stock up inventory to get ahead of higher tariffs, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.
+Imports surged to unexpected high levels this summer and may have hit a new record as the U.S. economy continues to reopen and retailers stock up for the holiday season, according to the monthly Global Port Tracker report released today by the National Retail Federation and Hackett Associates.

-Economic activity in the manufacturing sector expanded in May, and the overall economy grew for the 121st consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.
+Economic activity in the manufacturing sector grew in August, with the overall economy notching a fourth consecutive month of growth, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.

-During the month of May 2019, MIQ was involved in a number of events throughout the logistics industry.
-Read industry updates, regulatory updates, and services offered by MIQ, in the May 2019 logistics link.
+During the month of August, 2020, Noatum Logistics was involved in a number of events throughout the logistics industry.
+Read about industry updates, regulatory updates and announcements in the August 2020 logistics link.

 In preparation of Hurricane Laura, Noatum Logistics will be closing our Houston office effective 17:00 CDT Wednesday, August 26.
 Based on the most recent reports, we expect Hurricane Laura to quickly strengthen to a category 3 storm and make landfall between the Texas and Louisiana border.
 Hurricane and tropical storm conditions are expected to reach the Houston area beginning late Wednesday evening through Thursday.